-Although it was introduced at around the same time, the Bill of Rights is actually separate from the main Constitution.
+Although it was introduced around the same time, the Bill of Rights is separate from the main constitution.

 The Bill of Rights consists of the first 10 amendments to the constitution.

 The Bill of Rights was ratified on December 15th, 1791.
 However, the process was not so simple as some states were not so open to accepting it at first.

 Read on to find out how the Bill of Rights was actually ratified.